JacobLilienborg/StabLab/stablab/Assets/Plugins/crosstales/FileBrowser/README.txt

 ### Windows
 * Unity 2018 and newer: .NET 4.6 api compatibility level required
 * Unity before 2018: .NET 2.0 api compatibility level required
-* IL2CPP is currently not supported
+* IL2CPP is only supported in the PRO-version

 ### macOS
 * Sync calls can throw exceptions in development builds after the panel loses and gains focus.
 Use async calls to avoid this.

+### Linux
+* The provided library uses GTK3+.
+If you need an older version, please replace it with the version inside "GTK2.zip"